mqnc/pyend/README.md

 so why even bother with indentation width consistency?

 Furthermore, [Developers Who Use Spaces Make More Money Than Those Who Use Tabs](https://stackoverflow.blog/2017/06/15/developers-use-spaces-make-money-use-tabs/).
-This is because developers who use tabs make better life choices and are hence happier.
-To alleviate this inequality, the space invaders need higher monetary compensation.
+This is because space invaders need higher monetary compensation to make up for the fact that developers who use tabs are happier in general because they make better life choices.

 That should settle it.